manni8436/MS2-Project/README.md

 ## USER EXPERIENCE (UX)

-The structure of this site was designed to be simple and easy to use while having a good balance of fun factor and brightness but also not overloading the user with the colour scheme as not to strain the vision while they are playing.
+The structure of this site was designed to be simple and easy to use while having a good balance of fun factor and brightness.
+I also didn't want to overload the user with the color scheme, so as not to strain the user's vision while they are playing.

 * The website was designed for the following user types:
     * Users that enjoy playing card matching games.